ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 	Read more about {@link builds/guides/integration/content-styles styling the content of the editor}.
 </info-box>

-Here you can see a demo of the WYSIWYG editor with the semantical image styles.
+Below you can find a demo of the WYSIWYG editor with the semantical image styles.
 The "full" and "side" styles are the default value of {@link module:image/image~ImageConfig#styles `config.image.styles`} so you do not need to set it.

 ```js
 ClassicEditor